nikopj/GroupCDL/README.md

 # GroupCDL
-Code for the paper *GroupCDL: Interpretable Denoising and Compressed Sensing MRI Via Learned Group-Sparsity and Circulant Attention*, in IEEE Transactions on Computational Imaging February 2025, doi: 10.1109/TCI.2025.3539021.
+Code for the paper,
+N. Janjušević, A. Khalilian-Gourtani, A. Flinker, Li Feng, and Y. Wang, ["GroupCDL: Interpretable Denoising and Compressed Sensing MRI via Learned Group-Sparsity and Circulant Attention," in IEEE Transactions on Computational Imaging, vol. 11, pp. 201-212, 2025, doi:
+10.1109/TCI.2025.3539021.](https://ieeexplore.ieee.org/document/10874214).
+Makes use of [CirculantAttention.jl](https://github.com/nikopj/CirculantAttention.jl).

 ## Install
+This repo uses julia 1.10.

 1. If you're on an HPC, set your julia depot path to somewhere you can install files, e.g. scratch.
 Throw this in your `.bashrc` and source it
 ```bash